-BYES and its suppliers are expected to live up to and adhere to the principles set out in the anti-slavery policy and demonstrate progress towards the standards set out in it.
+BYES and its supply chain are expected to live up to and adhere to the principles set out in the anti-slavery policy and demonstrate progress towards the standards set out in it.

-BYES' procurement practices require that all new suppliers are subject to an appropriate level of screening.
+BYES' procurement practices require that all new members of its supply chain are subject to an appropriate level of screening.
 The scope of the screening BYES performs depends on the nature of the goods or services being procured but can include financial checks, data security assessments, reference checks, obtaining copies of relevant documents, certifications and/or site inspections.